Basal Cell Carcinoma Treatment & Management

 Topical Treatments

 Several topical creams are used in the management of BCC that is nonrecurring and superficial.
-The NCCN 2011 guidelines state that low-risk patients with superficial BCC who cannot undergo surgery or radiation can be treated with topical therapies, although the cure rate may not be as high.
-Such treatments may also be used in patients with a high risk of multiple primary tumors.[58]
+NCCN guidelines state that low-risk patients with superficial BCC who cannot undergo surgery or radiation can be treated with topical therapies, although the cure rate may not be as high.
+Such treatments may also be used in patients with a high risk of multiple primary tumors.
+[7]

 Topical 5-fluorouracil 5%